newjersey/innovation.nj.gov/content/_impactreport2024/2024/08-communication.md

 ---
 title: Increased visits from Spanish-language users to Business.NJ.gov by nearly 800%, drove nearly 6 million engagements with college degree completion programs, and connected tens of thousands of New Jerseyans with career services
-menu-title: "Project Highlight: Communication + Engagement Lab"
+menu-title: "Communication + Engagement Lab"
 title-image:
   image: /assets/images/impact-report/2024/header/celab.png
 previous-page: